pratimmaji5/Healthcare.github.io/README.md

-This is my first ropesitory for Hacktoberfest 2020
+This is my first repository for Hacktoberfest 2020